Perfusionists

 4. Graduation from a perfusion educational program accredited by the Commission on Accreditation of the Allied Health Education Program (CAAHEP), or its predecessor or successor.

-5. Verification of other state licenses, certifications or registrations in any other health profession.
+5. Verification of other state licenses, certifications, or registrations in any other health profession.

 6. Demonstrate oral and written competency in English as required by the Board.